apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 ## WebSocket Synchronization

-The mechanism of `websocket` and `zookeeper` is similar,when the gateway and the `admin` establish a `websocket` connection,`admin` will push all data at once,it will automatically push incremental data to `shenyu-web` through `websocket` when configured data changes
+The mechanism of `websocket` and `zookeeper` is similar,when the gateway and the `shenyu-admin` establish a `websocket` connection,`shenyu-admin` will push all data at once,it will automatically push incremental data to `shenyu-web` through `websocket` when configured data changes

 When we use websocket synchronization,pay attention to reconnect after disconnection,which also called keep heartbeat.`ShenYu` uses `java-websocket` ,a third-party library,to connect to `websocket`.